ZiyadAhmed910/Blockchain/README.md

 - The Webapp is built on Angular and Nodejs

 ## Technology
-- To run this system download all files and npm node_1 which starts server on NODE 1
+- To run this system download all files and `npm run node_1` which starts server on NODE 1
 - For multiple ports use node_x
 - To use in on LAN change ip addresses and ports accordingly